-6.140 Kent Highways 'Current guidance (IGN3)' comments that 'Residential parking has frequently been the greatest source of dissatisfaction among the residents of new developments.
+6.137 Kent Highways 'Current guidance (IGN3)' comments that 'Residential parking has frequently been the greatest source of dissatisfaction among the residents of new developments.
 Developments that would otherwise have been good have been blighted by inconsiderate, and sometimes dangerous, parking.'
 Developments should be designed with appropriate parking to reduce the likelihood of on-street parking on surrounding roads.
 The current parking problems most frequently raised by the community are shown in the Parking Stress Areas map in Figure 31.

-- A. Maidstone Road between The Avenue, Hammonds Butchers and the Poet public house, where on-street parking disrupts traffic flow. - B. Oakfield Road in Matfield, where many homes have no off-street parking. - C. The area around St Luke's Church, where the limited parking for the congregation causes over-spill on-street parking in Bramble Reed Lane and Sophurst Lane. - D. Brenchley Road between Market Heath and High Street, near Brenchley School, where on-street parking disrupts traffic flow, especially during school drop-off and pick-up. - E. Brenchley High Street, especially near All Saints' Church, due to a lack of parking for the church and village shops. - F. The junction of Windmill Hill with Blind Lane - G. Petteridge, especially the area around Porters Wood and opposite the Hopbine Inn. - H. The northern section of Foxhole Lane.
+- a) Maidstone Road between The Avenue, Hammonds Butchers and the Poet public house, where on-street parking disrupts traffic flow. - b) Oakfield Road in Matfield, where many homes have no off-street parking. - c) The area around St Luke's Church, where the limited parking for the congregation causes over-spill on-street parking in Bramble Reed Lane and Sophurst Lane. - d) Brenchley Road between Market Heath and High Street, near Brenchley School, where on-street parking disrupts traffic flow, especially during school drop-off and pick-up.

+- e) Brenchley High Street, especially near All Saints' Church, due to a lack of parking for the church and village shops. - f) The junction of Windmill Hill with Blind Lane - g) Petteridge, especially the area around Porters Wood and opposite the Hopbine Inn. - h) The northern section of Foxhole Lane.

-Figure 31: Parking stress areas
+Figure 31: Map of parking stress areas

-6.141 The NPPF (paragraph 107) states that local parking standards should take into account the accessibility, type, mix and use of development, the availability of public transport, local car ownership levels and the need for charging plug-in and other ultra-low emission vehicles.
+6.138 The NPPF (paragraph 107) states that local parking standards should take into account the accessibility, type, mix and use of development, the availability of public transport, local car ownership levels and the need for charging plug-in and other ultra-low emission vehicles.
 Bus services are very limited and footpaths between Brenchley and Matfield cross busy roads and are not all-weather.
 Most households are particularly dependent upon private transport for commuting, shopping and accessing community services.
 For example, there is no bus service from Paddock Wood railway station to the parish after 5.30pm.

-Brenchley has a bus service to Paddock Wood only on Mondays and Thursdays, with just three buses during the daytime.
-In the 2011 census, 95% of households in the Parish of Brenchley and Matfield had access to a car or van and 64% of households had two or more cars or vans.
+6.139 In the 2011 census, 95% of households in the Parish of Brenchley and Matfield had access to a car or van and 64% of households had two or more cars or vans.
 Car use was one of the highest among parishes in the borough, with 61% travelling to work by car or van, 14% by train (most probably using a car to a station) and only 1% by bus.
 Multiple car ownership is likely to increase unless there is an improvement in retail services, rural bus services for residents and an improvement in active transport infrastructure.

-6.142 Development proposals which would provide new access points or would generate increased traffic should demonstrate that the number of parking spaces to be provided will be sufficient to ensure the development will not further inhibit the free flow of traffic or exacerbate conditions of parking stress, particularly in the existing areas of parking stress.
-In some cases, a higher level of parking than the spaces recommended in TWBC 'Residential Parking Standards Topic Paper 2019' may be needed.
+6.140 Development proposals which would provide new access points or would generate increased traffic should demonstrate that the number of parking spaces to be provided will be sufficient to ensure the development will not further inhibit the free flow of traffic or exacerbate conditions of parking stress, particularly in the existing areas of parking stress.
+In some cases, a higher level of parking than the spaces recommended in TWBC 'Residential Parking Standards Topic Paper 2019' may be needed (Figure 32).

 Property Type TWBC Zone C Minimum parking spaces

 1 bed flat 1

-1 bed house 1

 2 bed flat 1.5

-1 bed house 1.5
+2 bed house 1.5

 3 bed flat 2

 3 bed house 2

+4+ bed flat 2

-4 bed flat 2.5
+4+ bed house 2.5

-Additional visitor 0.2
+Additional visitor parking per unit 0.2

-Parking per unit

-Figure 32: Table of TWBC PSLP minimum parking standards
+Figure 32: Table of TWBC SLP minimum parking standards